Using Cron to Schedule Tasks for Certain Times or Intervals

 @hourly /opt/bin/job >/dev/null

 stdout.
-If your script generates an error, Cron will still send it to your email.
+If your script generates an error, Cron still sends it to your email.

 If you want to disable all output, including error messages, use